 How Hospice Helps Reduce Stress for Caregivers in Monterey, Santa Cruz, and San Benito Counties

-Caring for a loved one with serious illness can be deeply meaningful—but it can also be emotionally and physically overwhelming.
 Many caregivers find themselves juggling medical responsibilities, household duties, work, and family obligations, often with little time to rest.
-Hospice care is designed not only to support patients, but also to significantly reduce stress for caregivers.
+Hospice care is designed not only to support patients, but also to significantly reduce the burden on the people who love them most.

 Caregivers Carry More Than Most People Realize